-Remember appearance and neatness count!
+Remember, appearance and neatness count!
 It is okay if parts of your display neatly extend over the edges of your posterboard.* You can use clear re-sealable sandwich bags to hold your travel log and passport.
-Attach these bags to the poster so your log and passport can easily be removed for viewing.
+Attach these bags to the posterboard so your travel log and passport can easily be removed for viewing.

-Optional Ideas: You will earn 100 points if your display has all the necessary requirements listed on the front.
+Optional Ideas: You will earn 100 points if your display has all the necessary requirements listed above.
 You can earn extra points, if you like, by including anything else you like related to your family or heritage.
 Some ideas include:

 - Copies of photographs of relatives/ancestors

 - Copies of immigration or other interesting documents such as birth or marriage certificates

 - Common phrases in your country's language with translations

 - Anything else you can think of!

 *Note: If you would prefer to use a tri-fold display board you may do so.
 These offer more room, but are more costly.

 Step 4: Provide one copy of the black-line American flag to each student and allow time for them to color it.
 Before starting, have students look at the flag in your classroom to review the color of the top stripe and the shade of blue used behind the stars.
 This seems like a common sense step that you could skip.
 However, speaking from experience, without referring to this minor detail, you may have many rather undesirable brick-red, white, and teal flags.
 This would also be the perfect time to review the meanings of our flag's stars and stripes.

 Step 5: Visit your school's computer lab or allow students to use classroom computers to find flags from every country that's a part of their heritage.
 This can be done easily by cutting and pasting clip art from popular publishing or word processing programs.
 Students should resize the flags identically (2- x 3-inches each works well).
 Students should print and cut out the flags they need.
 If you prefer, ask students to draw the flags on white construction paper you've pre-cut to the right size.